 A denture is a prosthesis that replaces missing teeth.

 It consists of a set of artificial (usually acrylic) teeth bonded to a plastic or metal base.
-A denture can usually be removed from the mouth by the wearer for hygiene reasons.
+Itmay also be termed a plate.
+Dentures are designed to be a removable tooth replacement option.
+They can usually be removed from the mouth by the wearer when they wish to do so, for example, for hygiene reasons.

-Millions of people worldwide wear dentures to replace teeth lost or extracted due to the damaging effects of severe dental wear, trauma, decay or gum disease.
+Millions of people worldwide wear dentures to replace teeth lost or extracted for various reasons.
+Teeth removed due to the damaging effects of severe dental wear, trauma, decay or gum disease are often replaced in this way.
 Technological advances have enabled modern dentures to look more natural and fit better than they ever have before.

 Types Of Dentures